shimaore/tough-rate/test/data.coffee.md

           gws.should.have.property 0
           gws[0].should.have.property 'gwid'
           gws[0].gwid.should.be.oneOf ['gw3','gw4'] # randomized
+          gws[0].should.have.property 'carrierid', 'the_other_company'
+          gws[0].should.have.property 'destination_number', '33156'
           gws.should.have.property 1
           gws[1].should.have.property 'gwid', 'backup'
+          gws[1].should.have.property 'destination_number', '33156'

         it 'should route emergency numbers with multiple destinations', -> router = new Router cfg = {